 9. Edit 24/7

-Edit 24/7 is a company which offers the fastest turnaround for proofreading services around the clock to their clients and always welcomes entry-level proofreaders to join their team.
+Edit 24/7 offers the fastest turnaround for proofreading services around the clock to their clients and welcomes entry-level proofreaders to join their team.

 Only then will you be able to earn $0.13 to $0.18 per word proofreading various types of projects for this company from the comfort of your home.

-They post jobs on a particular time every day and when you accept an assignment, it’s due in the next 22 hours.
+They post jobs at a particular time every day and when you accept an assignment, it’s due in the following 22 hours.
 Their freelancers get paid weekly via PayPal.

-Edit Fast always invites skilled and qualified freelance proofreaders, editors and writers to create an online profile on their platform and benefit from the work opportunities offered there.
-Their role is to connect clients with proofreaders.
+Edit Fast always invites both experienced freelance proofreaders, editors, and writers to their platform for work opportunities.
+They specialize in connecting clients with proofreaders.

-Edit Fast requires a university degree and some past experience.
+Edit Fast requires a university degree and previous experience.

-The procedure to join them is quite rigorous.
+Their hiring procedure is quite rigorous.
 You must submit your resume with their Resume Builder, complete several editing tests, create your own page through their Web Page Builder, and submit a non-disclosure agreement.

 If you get a positive review, your profile is activated so you can start working on job opportunities that come up.

 12. Edit 911

-A US company Edit 911 always hires top-notch online proofreaders and editors who hold a PhD in English or a related field.
+Based in the U.S, Edit 911 always hires top-notch online proofreaders and editors who hold a Ph.D. in English or a related field.

-If you are one of them, don’t hesitate to check whether you have all the necessary qualifications and apply for work because the pay is as high as their entry requirements.
+If you’re up to the task, don’t hesitate to check whether you meet all the necessary qualifications and apply for work.
+Because the pay is as high as their entry requirements.

 If you’re eligible to apply, you’ll get the chance to work on a wide variety of interesting projects such as proofreading and editing books, dissertations, theses, business documents, website copies, manuscripts and many other types of writing.